Micromax Informatics: Key awards and achievements

-Micromax was recognized as an Emerging Company of the Year by V&D 100 Awards.
+In 2011, Micromax was recognized as an Emerging Company of the Year by V&D 100 Awards.

 In 2017, Rahul Sharma was conferred the Transformational Business Leader of the Year.

 Controversies

 Patent litigation

 In March 2013, Ericsson sued Micromax for infringement of Ericsson's eight patents registered in India that were essential to the 2G and 3G standards.
 The Delhi High Court ordered Micromax to pay royalty amounts to Ericsson based on the percentages of the net selling prices of the devices incorporating 2G and 3G standards.
-Around the time that Ericsson filed its patent infringement suit, Micromax filed a concurrent complaint with the Competition Commission of India (CCI), alleging that Ericsson had abused its allegedly dominant position by imposing exorbitant royalties for the use of its SEPs, thus violating the Competition Act 2002.
+Around the time that Ericsson filed its patent infringement suit, Micromax filed a concurrent complaint with the Competition Commission of India (CCI), alleging that Ericsson had abused its allegedly dominant position by imposing exorbitant royalties for the use of its SEPs, thus violating The Competition Act of 2002.
 As of February 2016, the CCI had yet to issue a final determinative ruling on the basis of Micromax's allegations.

 In late 2014, Delhi High Court ruled that sales of the OnePlus One smartphone are blocked in India because Cyanogen OS signed an exclusive deal to sell Micromax mobile telephones only in India, although OnePlus One had a worldwide licensing deal.
 This move was seen as a monopoly to stem the sales of OnePlus One and other smartphone brands.
 However, the High Court lifted the ban, allowing OnePlus One to be sold in India as the licensing deals with Cyanogen are different for both parties.